jhhspace/Codes/Welcome.md

-# Art Gallery important codes
+# Art Gallery game codes

 - Welcome to BSS Art Gallery code zone, here you will find codes that are coded in LUA for you to use (optional) in your ROBLOX game!
 - Modifications to the codes are allowed so feel free to use it, just leave the credits as it is if you want to credit me for making that code :)